 For most people, RLS is most frequent in the evening or during the night, particularly once they are sitting down or lying down.
 While RLS can be at least partially alleviated by moving around and/or using your legs to exercise, the condition can become worse with age, eventually getting so severe that it interrupts daily activities or disrupts sleep.

 There are two primary areas you should look at when considering restless leg syndrome.
 One is the nerves and the other is the muscle and the balance of fluid there.
 Researchers have also identified several risk factors that could make you more or less likely to experience intense RLS as you get older, including:

 - Being pregnant.
 Pregnancy results in a lot of hormonal changes that can start or worsen RLS.

-- Iron deficiencies, which can either cause or worsen RLS symptoms.
+- Iron deficiencies can either cause or worsen RLS symptoms.

 - Muscle movement issues.

 Doctors typically diagnose restless leg syndrome by eliminating other conditions and looking for a few characteristic factors, such as an overwhelming need to move the legs or an urge to move the legs that gets worse when one is resting or inactive.

 Of course, one of the biggest symptoms of RLS is an urge to regularly move your legs, especially when you are sitting or lying down.
 However, aside from leg twitchiness, people also experience other symptoms of restless leg syndrome.